schism-dev/schism/docs/coupling/nuopc.md

 ## Reporting bugs or requesting features

 The ESMF cap is still in development.
-Please report any errors or annoyances in our bug tracker on https://github.com/schism-dev/schism-esmf/issues.
+Please report any errors or annoyances in our bug tracker [here](https://github.com/schism-dev/schism-esmf/issues).
 Also, please request features there, such as additional import or export fields.